Ybassam7/Burger-menu/README.md

 This project is a React-based web app showcasing the menu of **3etra**, an Egyptian restaurant (note: this is not the official website).
 The app demonstrates key React concepts and provides a user-friendly interface to explore a list of menu items.

-check it ou live at : https://burger-menu-mu.vercel.app/
+check it out live at : https://burger-menu-mu.vercel.app/

 ## Features